robsimmons/dusa/README.md

     parent "Bran" "Eddard".

-...then Dusa will report that there are no solutions.
-By trying to derive both `sibling "Arya" is "Sansa"` and `sibling "Arya" is "Bran"`, the database failed an integrity constraint.
+...then Dusa will throw out the database in its entirety, reporting that there are no solutions.
+By trying to derive both `sibling "Arya" is "Sansa"` and `sibling "Arya" is "Bran"`, the database failed an integrity constraint and was completely invalidated.

 The takeway here is that we made a mistake: the `sibling` relationship should be a relation, not a function.